 Study Investigative Journalism

-The course will run in the first semester, from February to May 2015.
-Led by experienced professionals, this course will take you through the history, ethics, tools and practice of investigative reporting.
+The course is led by experienced professionals.
+This course will take you through the history, ethics, tools and practice of investigative reporting.
 It includes data journalism, research, storytelling, planning and organising your investigation and using access to information laws.
 Participants will undertake an investigation as part of the course.